 1.6.
 Regulation and supervision

-Regulation of the financial sector in the Netherlands is included in the Financial Supervision Act (Wet op het financial to ezicht or Wft).
-The supervision of financial institutions pursuant to the Wft rests with DNB and the Authority for the Financial Markets ('AFM').
+Regulation of the financial sector in the Netherlands is included in the Financial Supervision Act (Wet op het financial to to to to the Wft rests with DNB and the Authority for the Financial Markets ('AFM').